Transferring from an independent fostering agency or other local authority

 An easy transfer process

-If you already foster with an independent fostering agency (IFA) or another local authority and wish to transfer to us, one of our experienced fostering social workers who understands the issues will be put in touch with you.
-This will help you explore confidentially whether a move is right for you and give you the time you need to consider this big step.
+One of our experienced fostering social workers will get in touch with you.
+We will help you explore whether a move is right for you and give you the time you need to consider this big step.

-If you wish to transfer, we would not contact your current agency until you have had the chance to discuss your plans with them.
+If you decide to transfer, we will not contact your agency until you have discussed your plans with them.

-Once you decide to transfer we allocate one of our fostering social workers to complete the assessment, who will contact your current agency to discuss and agree transfer arrangements - including the timing of your proposed move and how to ensure the transfer will not disrupt or negatively affect any children in placement.
+We'll allocate one of our fostering social workers to complete the assessment.
+The social worker will contact your current agency to discuss and agree on transfer arrangements.
+They'll work out the timing of your proposed move and ensure the transfer will not disrupt any children in placement.

-One of our social workers will visit you to update your last Form F describing your fostering experiences to date (this process is much quicker than a new assessment).
+A social worker will visit you to update your last Form F describing your fostering experiences to date.
+This process is much quicker than a new assessment.

-We present your report to our Fostering Panel to seek ‘in principle agreement’ to your approval.
+We'll present your report to our fostering panel to seek 'in principle agreement' to your approval.

-We will arrange with you and your current agency the date at which this new approval will come into effect and the date the old approval will end.
-We confirm with you, any children in placement and their social workers once the transfer is process has been completed.
+We'll arrange with you and your current agency the date this new approval will start and when the old approval will end.
+We'll confirm with you, any children in placement and their social workers once the transfer process is complete.